startbase-dev/start-ui/README.md

 }
 ```

-Since some Start-UI components utilize React hooks, we suggest importing them separately when used inside client-side components.
+**IMPORTANT:** Since some Start-UI components utilize React hooks, we suggest importing them separately when used inside client-side components.

 ## Components